Background pattern

 The tablets should not be chewed and should be swallowed with sufficient water.

-If symptoms worsen or do not improve after 7 days of treatment, you should consult your doctor.
+If symptoms worsen or do not improve after 7 days of treatment, you should consult a doctor.

-Benadon tablets are contraindicated in children and adolescents under 14 years.
+Benadon Tablets are contraindicated in children and adolescents under 14 years of age.

-If you take more Benadon tablets for a long time, you may suffer from nervous system disorders such as alterations or reduction of sensitivity, tingling, numbness in feet and hands, unstable gait, etc. In case of overdose, among other effects, you may experience nausea, vomiting; also photosensitivity with skin lesions such as redness, blisters; headache, drowsiness, lethargy, respiratory difficulty.
+If you take more Benadon Tablets for a long time continuously, you may experience disorders of the nervous system, such as altered or reduced sensitivity, tingling, numbness in hands and feet, unsteady gait, etc. In case of overdose, among other effects, you may experience nausea, vomiting; also, increased sensitivity to sunlight (photosensitivity) with skin lesions such as redness, blisters; headache, drowsiness, lethargy, difficulty breathing.

 In children, accidental ingestion of very high doses can also cause deep sedation and weakness.